mzehrer/tweetlyupdater/readme.txt

 Tags: twitter, bitly, posting
 Requires at least: 2.6.0
 Tested up to: 2.8.4
-Stable tag: 1.1.3
+Stable tag: 1.2.0

 This plugin sends Twitter updates on new or edited posts, uses bit.ly.

 == Description ==

 Tweetly Updater is a Wordpress plugin that updates Twitter when you create or edit a blog entry, it uses the bit.ly service for short urls.
+It can use your tags and categories to add hashtags to your tweet

 == Installation ==